Robert Meeropol: Activism and career

 In the 1960s and 1970s, Meeropol became active in the anti-war effort.
-After completing his master's degree, Meeropol taught anthropology at Western New England College in Springfield, Massachusetts from 1971 to 1973.
+After completing his master's degree, Meeropol taught anthropology at Western New England College in Springfield, Massachusetts, from 1971 to 1973.

 With his brother, Meeropol sued the FBI and CIA under the Freedom of Information Act (FOIA), winning the release of 300,000 previously secret documents pertaining to their parents' case.
 Believing the documents proved their parents' innocence, the Meeropol brothers co-wrote a 1975 book about their childhood.
-From 1974 to 1978, he worked actively with the National Committee to reopen the Rosenberg Case and the Fund for Open Information and Accountability.
+From 1974 to 1978, he worked actively with the National Committee to Reopen the Rosenberg Case and the Fund for Open Information and Accountability.

-From 1980 to 1982 he was managing editor of Socialist Review in the San Francisco Bay Area.
-During this time, his parents' executioner, Joseph Francel, died.
-In 1982 Meeropol moved back to Massachusetts.
+From 1980 to 1982, he was managing editor of Socialist Review in the San Francisco Bay Area.
+In 1982, Meeropol moved back to Massachusetts.
 He returned to school, studying at the Western New England College School of Law, from which he received his J.D. degree in 1985.
 He was admitted to the Massachusetts Bar and began practice as an attorney.

 In 1990, Meeropol started the Rosenberg Fund for Children, a public foundation which provides support for children in the U.S. whose parents are targeted, progressive activists.
 The RFC also supports youth in the U.S. who have been targeted for their own progressive activism.
-He stepped down from the position of Executive Director of RFC on September 1, 2013, to be succeeded by his daughter Jennifer.
+He served as its Executive Director until September 1, 2013, when he stepped down and was succeeded by his daughter Jennifer, and he continues to serve on the organization's board.
+As of the mid-2020s, the RFC has provided roughly $8 million in grants to support the educational and emotional needs of thousands of children and youth.

-In 2003 he wrote a memoir that reflected on his life and his parents' fate.
+In 2003, he wrote a memoir that reflected on his life and his parents' fate.
+In the 2010s and 2020s, Meeropol has continued to write and speak about civil liberties, government secrecy, and his parents' case.
+In 2018 he published an essay in The Marshall Project connecting his childhood separation from his parents to contemporary U.S. immigration policy, and in 2023 and 2024 he co-authored articles for the online law and policy forum Just Security arguing that newly declassified U.S. documents support exonerating his mother, Ethel Rosenberg.

 Marriage and family

 Robert is married to Ellen Meeropol.
 They have two daughters: Jennifer and Rachel.
-Rachel has become a lawyer for the Center for Constitutional Rights in New York City.
+Rachel is a lawyer for the Center for Constitutional Rights in New York City.